MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 If you are curious about how other input states are affected, we encourage you to play around with applying qubit operations before the transform.

-## Adding Measurements
+## Adding measurements

-Unfortunately though, a cornerstone of quantum mechanics tells us that a real quantum system cannot have such a `DumpMachine` function.
+Unfortunately, a cornerstone of quantum mechanics tells us that a real quantum system cannot have such a `DumpMachine` function.
 Instead, we're forced to extract information through measurements, which in general not only fail to provide us the full quantum state, but can also drastically alter the system itself.
 There are many sorts of quantum measurements, but we will focus on the most basic: projective measurements on single qubits.
-Upon measurement in a given basis (e.g. the computational basis $\{\ket{0},\ \ket{1}\}$), the qubit state is projected onto whichever basis state was measured---hence destroying any superposition between the two.
+Upon measurement in a given basis (e.g. the computational basis $ \{ \ket{0}, \ket{1} \} $), the qubit state is projected onto whichever basis state was measured---hence destroying any superposition between the two.

-To implement measurements within a Q# program, we use the `M` operation from the `Microsoft.Quantum.()` namespace, which returns a `Result` type.
+To implement measurements within a Q# program, we use the `M` operation (from `Microsoft.Quantum.Intrinsic`), which returns a `Result` type.

 First, we modify our `Perform3QubitQFT` operation to return an array of measurement results, `Result[]`, instead of `Unit`.